Classification and Nondegeneracy of Cubic Nonlinear Schr\"{o}dinger System in $\mathbb{R}$: Introduction

 where $\mu_1\leq\mu_2\leq\cdots\leq\mu_N<0$ and $N\ge 2$.
 The nonlinear Schr\"{o}dinger system (\ref{GPN}) arises from various physical situations (cf. \cite{i,M}), such as multiple-component Bose-Einstein condensates (cf. \cite{LS,LW}), nonlinear optics (cf. \cite{ZS}), Langmuir waves (cf. \cite{FI}), and so on.
 Especially, the system (\ref{GPN}) can be used to model the ground states of $N$-component Bose gases, see \cite{LS,LW} and the references therein.
 On the other hand, the system (\ref{GPN}) can be also employed to discuss the ground states of $N$-particle fermionic quantum systems, which were recently investigated in \cite{Lewin,i,Lewin3} and the references therein.

 Another motivation of studying (\ref{GPN}) is the relation with Lieb-Thirring inequality.
-We note from \cite{Lewin,Lewin3} and Remark \ref{rem-lt} below that the solutions $u=(u_1, u_2, \cdots, u_N)$ of the system (\ref{GPN}) are connected with the following finite-rank Lieb-Thirring inequality
+Indeed, if $\mu_i\neq \mu_j$, then $u_i$ and $u_j$ are eigenfunctions of the operator and hence they are automatically orthogonal.
+We further note from \cite{Lewin,Lewin3} and Remark \ref{rem-lt} below that the solutions $u=(u_1, u_2, \cdots, u_N)$ of the system (\ref{GPN}) are connected with the following finite-rank Lieb-Thirring inequality